Site icon The Daily Signal

 The study shows the sample correlation coefficient, or “r value,” the measure of how closely one variable relates to another; in this case, rape rates and the rise in “nones.”
 It also shows the “p value,” the probability that the correlation between two values would have occurred by chance.

-“R values” range between zero and 1, with higher numbers representing a better association.
+“R values” range from zero (no correlation) to 1 or -1, representing a perfect correlation, whether positive or negative.
 Truscott pointed The Daily Signal to the methodology of statistician Jacob Cohen, who said that an “r value” between .1 and .3 represents a “small” association, while one between .3 and .5 represents a “medium” association, and one between .5 and 1 represents a “large” association.

 Lower “p values,” by contrast, show the likelihood that a correlation is the result of chance.
 “P values” below 0.05 or 0.01 are considered statistically significant.